ElectricGun/mily-vm/README.md

 # Running
 ## Linux
 1. cd to the location of `milyvm`
-2. run `./milyvm <file.mlog>`, e.g. `./milyvm ../tests/main mlog_`
+2. run `./milyvm <file.mlog>`, e.g. `./milyvm ../tests/main.mlog`
 ## Run Flags
 - `-v` - Verbose mode.
 Prints out the state of execution: variable states and the current line.
 Slows down execution by a large amount.
 - `-bm` - Benchmark mode.
-Limits execution to 1 million instructions total for measuring speed.
+Limits execution to 1 million instructions for measuring speed.